Tuesday, August 27, 2019

 ==CURRIED CARROT SOUP ~8 servings (or 4 generous servings)

-1 Tablespoon Butter * 1 large Red Bell Pepper, chopped * 12 medium Carrots, thinly sliced * ½ cup Water * 1 Tablespoon Sugar * 3 Tablespoons Butter * 2 Tablespoons all-purpose Flour * 2 cups hot Chicken Stock * 2 cups Milk * Sea Sat & Black Pepper *1/4 teaspoon Curry powder * ½ cup Whipping Cream * Slivered Pimento
+1 Tablespoon Butter * 1 large Red Bell Pepper, chopped * 12 medium Carrots, thinly sliced * ½ cup Water * 1 Tablespoon Sugar * 3 Tablespoons Butter * 2 Tablespoons all-purpose Flour * 2 cups hot Chicken Stock (I freeze my homemade stock in freezer baggies) * 2 cups Milk * Sea Sat & Black Pepper *1/4 teaspoon Curry powder * ½ cup Whipping Cream * Slivered Pimento

 Melt 1 tablespoon butter in heavy large skillet over medium high heat.
 Add bell pepper and cook until it begins to soften, stirring occasionally – about 4 minutes.
 Add carrots, water, and sugar.
 Cover & cook until vegetables are tender, stirring occasionally – about 20 minutes.